rjpdeen/archimate-rdf-xml-adapter/README.md

 1. start GraphDB
 2. make sure the repository `archimate_phase1` exists
-3. load the Mendoza ontology and minimal base data into the **default graph**
+3. load the Mendoza ontology and base data into the **default graph**
 4. choose a **named graph** for your model instance data
 5. import an ArchiMate Exchange XML file into canonical RDF
 6. inspect or validate the canonical RDF in GraphDB